 Plan and Pricing Proposal

 A detailed CAD drawing and itemized prices are provided for a complete scope of work.
 If we aren’t the right company for some portion of the work, we’ll let you know.

 When you are ready to proceed with the project, this agreement helps to clarify who does what in any Grounds For Play-installed or supervised project.
 Clients will be notified by this form of their responsibilities.

 Site Preparation, Manufacturing, Shipping, and Receiving

-After a purchase you will be assigned a Project Manager, who will communicate tentative schedules for shipping and installation (if by Grounds For Play).
-You’ll receive a packet to help you prepare for the installation of your play eqipment.
+If you plan for Grounds For Play to install your project, a project manager will be assigned to you.
+Your project manager will communicate tentative schedules for shipping and installation.
+You’ll receive a packet to help you prepare for the installation of your play equipment.
 You’ll also be contacted as the installation date approaches.